HoLaw77/CI-Portfolio-Project-1/README.md

 <h2>Content</h2>

-The Code to make social media link and gallery page were taken from the CI Love Running Project
+The Code to make social media link and gallery page were taken from the CI <a href="https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/08-responsive-elements/05-responsive-gallery">Love Running Project</a>

 The biographical information of Johannes Gutenberg in Biographical-information section and time-line.html were from the below sources: